atarazana/gramola-operator/part-2-2.md

 ![Gramola Upgrading](./images/openshift-topology-transition-2.png)

-### Testing version 0.0.2
+# Testing version 0.0.2

-Once the deployments have been stabilized open a new browser/new tab and point to the `fronted` URL we used before.
+Once the deployments have been stabilized (all dark blue) open a new browser/new tab and point to the `fronted` URL we used before.
 This time you should see something like this:

 > **NOTICE:** The event date has been split into Start and End dates...

 ![Frontend 0.0.2](./images/frontend-3.png)

-So you have deployed 0.0.1, created data and then move to 0.0.2 and it al still works.
+So you have deployed 0.0.1, created data and then moved to 0.0.2 and all components and database schema have been upgraded and data migrated all automatically.
 Awesome!

+# Final thoughts

+How is this demo different [to the ones on vanilla kubernetes](./part-2-1.md)?

+In several aspects:

+* No need to install OLM because is part of OpenShift and as such is already installed and supported
+* No need to install NGINX Ingress Controller, OpenShift uses Routes by default.
+* Web Console integrates everything related to Operators although you can still use kubectl to deal with them.